comsec-group/blacksmith/README.md

   "bank_bits": [[6, 13], [14, 18], [15, 19], [16, 20], [17, 21]]
 }
 ```
+If you have reverse-engineered the DRAM address mappings for your system, please consider
+[submitting a pull request](https://github.com/comsec-group/blacksmith/pulls) with your configuration file.
+This
+will enable other members of the research community to benefit from your findings and use them for their own experiments.

 ## Additional Tools

 ### determineConflictThreshold
 The `determineConflictThreshold` tool helps experimentally determine the value for `threshold`.
 Pass a JSON config file
 using the `--config` parameter.
-Set threshold to 0 in the JSON config file.
+Set `threshold` to 0 in the JSON config file.
 The tool repeatedly measures access timings
 between same-bank same-row addresses (low latency) and same-bank differing-row addresses (high latency) and logs those
 timings to a CSV file (`--output` argument).
 After analysis of conflict threshold data, e.g., by using
 `tools/visualize_access_timings.py`, update the `threshold` value in the config file.